CaptainProton42/SphereScaper/README.md

 {{ site.beginInfoBoxTitle }}
 Marching Cubes
 {{ site.endInfoBoxTitle }}
 You may or may not have heard of [marching cubes](https://en.wikipedia.org/wiki/Marching_cubes), marching square's big brother.
-It translates the same concept to three dimensions (with 256 possible configurations per cube out of which 15 are unique when not accounting for rotation).
-You can use it to allow for building upwards so the player can create towers etc.
+It translates the same concept to three dimensions (with 256 possible configurations per cube with 15 unique tiles required).
+You can use it to allow the player to built upwards and create towers and much more.
 {{ site.endInfoBox }}